Stay Informed: L.A. County Wildfire Updates and Resources

 Additional Resources

-- The Mutual Aid LA Network is maintaining this Google Sheet listing resources for those affected by the fires.
+- The Mutual Aid LA Network is maintaining this list of resources for those affected by the fires.
 Updated continually with new resources or calls for volunteers and donations.

 - Red Cross: Family Assistance Centers will open to provide information to people looking for missing family and friends.
 For more information, contact (800) 675-5799 or visit https://www.redcross.org/get-help/disaster-relief-and-recovery-services/contact-and-locate-loved-ones/california-wildfires-reunification.html